elite-agents/machina-habilis/packages/machina-habilis/README.md

 - Processes incoming messages through LLM pipelines
 - Maintains conversation state and context
-- Orchestrates tool usage via HabilisServer
+- Orchestrates tool usage via HabilisServer or directly
 - Manages persona-specific behavior
 - Handles cryptographic identity and signatures
+- Supports memory operations for context management

 A MachinaAgent can be used in the front-end or backend.
-Its main focus is to create encapsulation for an agent with abilities
+Its main focus is to create encapsulation for an agent with abilities.

 ### Relationship Flow

-1. `HabilisServer` initializes first, connecting to MCP services
+1. `HabilisServer` initializes first, connecting to MCP services (if using HabilisServer)
-2. `MachinaAgent` is instantiated with a configured HabilisServer
+2. `MachinaAgent` is instantiated with a configured HabilisServer or with direct abilities
-3. Agent uses server's tool registry during message processing
+3. Agent uses server's tool registry or internal abilities during message processing
-4. Server handles low-level tool execution and memory operations
+4. Server handles low-level tool execution and memory operations when available
 5. Agent focuses on LLM interaction and conversation management

 ### Agent Core

 - Maintains conversation state and context
-- Orchestrates tool usage across MCP servers
+- Orchestrates tool usage across MCP servers or directly
-- Handles memory storage and retrieval
+- Handles memory storage and retrieval with methods:
+  - `recallContext`: Retrieve contextual information
+  - `addKnowledge`: Store new information

 ### Tool Integration

-- Discovers tools from connected MCP servers
+- Discovers tools from connected MCP servers or uses direct abilities
 - Validates tool inputs/outputs
 - Handles error recovery and fallbacks
+- Supports direct tool calls with `callTool` method

+### Memory System

+- Integrated memory operations for context management
+- Automatic detection of memory tools from abilities
+- Context-aware retrieval based on conversation state
+- Client-server architecture through MnemonServer and MnemonClient
+- HTTP-based communication for memory operations

 ### Persona System